alfasoftware/puppet-nuodb/README.md

 #### With Hiera

-All the configuration data required for this module can be provied by Hiera, so just including the module should suffice in the in the Puppet code.
+All the configuration data required for this module can be prprovidedy Hiera, so just including the module should suffice in the in the Puppet code.

 ```puppet
 include ::nuodb
 ```

-In Hiera, it is recommened to at least set the following.
+In Hiera, it is rerecommendedo at least set the following.

 ```yaml
 nuodb::config_overrides: